 Shannon has made multiple appearances on Dateline for her extensive reporting on the murder and disappearance of New Canaan mother of five Jennifer Dulos.
+In 2021, Shannon earned two Boston/New England Emmy nominations for her reporting on the case, including the nomination for Outstanding Crime News.

 In 2020, Shannon was nominated for a Boston/New England Emmy for her investigation into PFAS, an emerging contaminant found in firefighting foam and common household products.